ngxs/store/docs/concepts/actions.md

 ### Event examples
 Events are actions that have already happened and we now need to react to them.

-The same naming conventions apply as commands, but they should always be in past tense.
+The same naming conventions apply as commands, but they should always be in the past tense.

 By using `API` in the context part of the action name we know that this event was fired because of an async action to an API.